-With 17 of 323 seats, the United States has the largest representation in the Assembly.
-Even when actual delegations are smaller, the active yet measured involvement of Members of Congress in debates and dialogue assures all other states—including not only allies and friends but those with which there is a more adversarial relationship – of a strong U.S. commitment to security in the OSCE region.
-This engagement was perhaps best exemplified when Washington, DC, hosted the 2005 OSCE PA annual session.
+The Helsinki Commission organizes bicameral U.S. delegations to OSCE PA meetings throughout the year.
+With 17 of 323 seats, the United States has the largest representation in the assembly.
+The active involvement of members of Congress in debates and dialogue assures all other states—including allies and friends as well as adversaries—of the depth of the U.S. commitment to security in the OSCE region.

-The Helsinki Commission has observed scores of elections in other OSCE participating States ever since contested elections first occurred in the formerly one-party communist states of Eastern Europe and then-republics of the Soviet Union in the late 1980s and early 1990s.
-For most of that time, including today, the observation missions of the OSCE Parliamentary Assembly represent the most effective way to deploy Commissioners and Commission staff to observe elections in order to encourage their free and fair conduct.
+The Helsinki Commission has observed scores of elections in other OSCE participating States since contested elections were first held in the formerly one-party communist states of Eastern Europe and then-republics of the Soviet Union in the late 1980s and early 1990s.
+OSCE PA observation missions effectively deploy commissioners and commission staff to observe elections and encourage their free and fair conduct.